harrydevnull/terraform-provider-kmi/README.md

 }

 ```
-5. check out [./examples/provider-install-verification/main.tf](example terraform config) for how to use it with Linode provider
+5. check out [example terraform config](./examples/provider-install-verification/main.tf) for how to use it with Linode provider

 ## Adding Dependencies